 “Don’t drive faster off a cliff.
 Outsource your tasks, not your critical thinking.”

-The “Executive AI Compass” framework stages AI adoption across four modes — and argues most organizations are skipping straight to the hardest one before the foundational work is in place.
+Her “Executive AI Compass” framework stages AI adoption across four modes — and argues most organizations are skipping straight to the hardest one before the foundational work is in place.

 Micro-Tasker — AI handles specific, bounded, repeatable tasks.
 Low risk, fast ROI.
 The right place to start — and often undervalued.